• Summary

 The Company Secretary is responsible for ensuring that Board procedures are followed and that all applicable rules and regulations are complied with.
 The Company Secretary, Heidi Allard, is supported and guided in her role by the Company’s legal advisors.

-The Board met eight times during the 2022-23 financial year and its committees met a further four times in accordance with their terms of reference.
+The Board met seven times during the 2023-24 financial year and its committees met a further six times in accordance with their terms of reference.
 The attendance of the Directors at these meetings is detailed below.

 On the occasions when a Director is unable to attend a meeting, any comments he or she has arising from the information pack circulated prior to the meeting are provided to the Chair.